 The Office of Financial Aid must receive completed petitions no later than the published deadline date for the semester for which you are petitioning.
 Deadlines are provided on our website.
 Petitions will not be accepted after the published deadline date and incomplete petitions will not be accepted and/or reviewed for that semester, and your tuition classification and tuition assessment will remain nonresident for that term.
 Petitioners will be notified of the results of their petition by mail.
 Please allow 4-8 weeks for notification.
 If additional information is required, the additional information must be submitted within two weeks of the communication sent to the petitioner unless special arrangements are made with the Tuition Classification Officer.

-Decisions made by the Tuition Classification Officer may be appealed by CSU's Residency Appeals Committee.
-A student wanting to appeal the decision to the Residency Appeals Committee must contact the Office of Financial Aid no later the deadline date provided in the letter in which the decision was conveyed to the petitioner.
+Decisions made by the Tuition Classification Officer may be appealed by the petitioner.
+A petitioner wanting to appeal the decision to the Residency Appeals Committee must contact the Office of Financial Aid no later the deadline date provided in the letter in which the decision was conveyed to the petitioner.
 The decision of the Residency Appeals Committee is the final University determination for that specific semester.
 In addition, there are no provisions in the Tuition Classification Statutes for retroactive compliance.

 The fact that you do not qualify for in-state status in any other state does not guarantee in-state status in Colorado; in-state classification is governed solely by Colorado statute.
 The tuition classification statute places the burden of proof on the petitioner to provide clear and convincing evidence of eligibility.